ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Claim, and this statement does not apply to UCCS nested into UCCS, only to fully formed CWTs)

+### Delegated Attestation

+Another use case is that of an attesting environment that has no signing keys (for example, to keep the implementation complexity to a minimum) and has a secure channel - typically, a local IPC - with a "parent" attesting environment.
+The "child" attesting environment creates a UCCS with the required claims-set and sends it through the secure channel to the parent attester which, in turn, computes a cryptographic hash and protects it using its signing key, for example using a Detached EAT Bundle ({{Section 5 of -eat}}).

 ## Privacy Preserving Channels

 A Secure Channel which preserves the privacy of the Attester may provide